Impellitteri

 Impellitteri is an American heavy metal band from Los Angeles formed and led by guitarist Chris Impellitteri, singer Rob Rock, and bassist James Amelio Pulli.
-The band has sold over two millions albums worldwide.
+The band has sold over two million albums worldwide.

 History

 Chris Impellitteri formed Impellitteri together with vocalist Rob Rock in Los Angeles, California.
 They first released an EP simply titled Impellitteri in 1987.
 The EP features heavy metal with classically influenced shredding guitar solos, screaming vocals, speed metal drumming and aggressive bass.
 It features songs like "Lost in the Rain" and "Burning" of which quickly gained the attention of heavy metal fans and musicians around the world.
-During the release of the EP, many major Media outlets began to cover Impellitteri in their magazines including Kerrang!, Guitar World, Circus, and Burrn!.
+During the release of the EP, many major media outlets began to cover Impellitteri in their magazines including Kerrang!, Guitar World, Circus, and Burrn!.

 After the release of the EP, Impellitteri regrouped, this time with British vocalist Graham Bonnet as lead singer, and released an album titled Stand in Line in 1988.
 MTV played Impellitteri's music video for "Stand in Line" in its rotation, and Chris Impellitteri was a guest host on MTV's Headbangers Ball.
 Fans voted Impellitteri a "Smash" on MTV's Smash or Trash show.
 The album charted in Billboards Top 100 and remained there for over five months.
 To date, the song "Stand in Line" has become a fan favorite globally.

 After touring in support of the Impellitteri EP and "Stand in Line", the band returned to the studio and reunited with original vocalist Rob Rock.
-They then recorded and released their first full length album with Rob Rock titled “Grin And Bear It” (1992) which was quickly followed up by another EP titled Victim of the System (1993), which was produced by Mike Tacci who was the assistant engineer on Metallica's Black Album (1991).
+They then recorded and released their first full-length album with Rob Rock titled “Grin And Bear It” (1992) which was quickly followed up by another EP titled Victim of the System (1993), which was produced by Mike Tacci who was the assistant engineer on Metallica's Black Album (1991).
 Victim of the System was highly influenced by the band Queen.
 Following Victim of the System, they released Answer to the Master in late 1994.
 To date, this album features many fan-favorite songs like "Warrior", "Fly Away", and the album title track "Answer to the Master".